Zeyu-Li/figma-docs/README.md

 Figma files can be shared via a .fig file format by clicking on the Figma Icon and selecting file->Save local copy...

 Also note that Figma has a desktop version (probably an [electron](https://www.electronjs.org/) port of the website) for MacOS and Windows

+Figma is a pretty good alternative to Adobe Illustrator, in fact in some capacities it is more capable

 <a name=Resources></a>